Milkdromeda-333/makeup-market/DOCS.md

 ### ProductCard.jsx functionality:

 This checks if the reciving props includes isSaved or isCarted from userShoppingContext, and if it has these props it will set it to its state and render styling based on that information. it toggles its saved and carted state brought in from the USContext.

-Q's:

-My products context calls twice, why?

-Sometimes my products context hasnt gotten its data from the api before i render a page, for example shopByCatagory because i have a variable that tries to use the map method on it.
-How do i fix that?

-If I wnat to set a scroll to top button how can i set it inside of only one component to avaoid going into each page and importing it there?